-- 1. The State Fire Services was initiated in 1965 under the Karnataka Fire Force Act, 1964.
+1. The State Fire Services was initiated in 1965 under the Karnataka Fire Force Act, 1964.
 Since 1942, the Department was initially a part of the Police Department but 1965 onwards, it started functioning independently.
-The department, mainly a service oriented department, has now been reorganized as a Multi-hazard Response Department (Karnataka State Fire & Emergency Services Department KSFES) and the first of the responders in all emergencies like fire, building collapses, aviation & major road accidents, floods and other calamities.
+The department, mainly a service oriented department, has now been reorganized as a Multi-hazard Response Department (Karnataka State Fire & Emergency Services Department - KSFES) and the first of the responders in all emergencies like fire, building collapses, aviation & major road accidents, floods and other calamities.
 The overall control of the Department lies with the Home Department of State Government.
-The KSFES currently manages 185 fire stations in the entire state.
-In Bangalore, KSFES has established 13 fire stations, 4 Fire Protection Squads, a Training Academy and a State level workshop.
-7 more fire stations are already sanctioned for Bangalore city and are in a process of opening.
-Karnataka State Fire and Emergency Services, has the dual mandate of fire fighting (including fire prevention and fire safety) and Disaster Management. - 2.
-Bangalore, the administrative capital of Karnataka State has been substantially affected by
+The KSFES currently manages 189 fire stations in the entire state.
+In Bangalore, KSFES has established 16 fire stations, 5 Fire Protection Squads, a Training Academy and a State level workshop.
+Karnataka State Fire and Emergency Services, has the dual mandate of fire fighting (including fire prevention and fire safety) and Disaster Management.

-- globalization and rapid urbanization over the last decade.
+- 2. Bangalore, the administrative capital of Karnataka State has been substantially affected by globalization and rapid urbanization over the last decade.
 It is the fifth largest metropolis and is one of the fastest growing cities in Asia.
 The total area of Bruhat Bengaluru Mahanagara Palike's (BBMP) jurisdiction has also grown considerably from 512 sq. km in 2001 to presently at 709.34 sq. km.
 The population of Bangalore has rapidly grown from 1.7 million in 1971 to 6.5 million in 2005, and is expected to be around 10 million by 2021.
 As a result, the City witness considerable horizontal and vertical growth. - 3.
 Bangalore is expected to experience significant growth and development in future, which will instigate high-density development and in turn, correspondingly increases risk of fire/anthropogenic disasters.
-Considering an average of 5 years data (2009-13), KSFES receives about 11,500 fire calls and 1521 rescue calls annually.
+Considering an average of 5 years data (2010-14), KSFES receives about 16,441 fire calls and 1862 rescue calls annually.
 Department has succeeded in saving on an average of about 80 percent of the total properties involved in the fire incidences per annum and also saved many lives.
 The 13th Finance Commission Report for 2010-2015 recommend that grants provided to urban local bodies can be utilized to revamp the fire services within the jurisdiction. - 4.
 To achieve the objective of revamping the fire services, these local bodies could provide financial support to the State Fire Services Department.
 As a result, KSFES was longing for the preparation of Fire Hazard Response and Mitigation Plan for Bangalore City to revamp and modernize the fire services in Bangalore.
 The Project preparation involved (i) review of existing situation analysis; (ii) rapid risk assessment; (iii) infrastructure needs assessment; (iv) review of modernization requirements of fire services; (v) institutional assessment; (vi) assessment of training and capacity building needs; and (vii) capital investment plan.